Joakim Goldhahn

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

 I concurrently conduct research in northern Europe, primarily focusing on the Bronze Age (2350-500 BC), western Arnhem Land in northern Australia, and among the Samburu in northern Kenya.
-A common thread among these research areas is my long-standing interest in what we, in search of a better term, call rock art: visual images that convey different forms of cultural identities and worldviews.
-A recent venue that I have explored and would like to deepen through further research is how different forms of audio-visual media are used in the intergenerational transmission of cultural knowledge and practice.
+A common thread among these research areas is my long-standing interest in what we, in search of a better term, call rock art: visual images that convey different forms of cultural identities and worldview.
+A recent venue I have explored and would like to deepen through further research is the use of different forms of audio-visual media in the intergenerational transmission of cultural knowledge and practice.

 • Appointments